akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/index.rst

 File uploads
 ^^^^^^^^^^^^
+For high level directives to handle uploads see the :ref:`FileUploadDirectives`.

 Handling a simple file upload from for example a browser form with a `file` input can be done by accepting a `Multipart.FormData` entity, note that the body parts are `Source` rather than